Tomaszbrauntsch/BeatShocker/README.md

 * **Tomasz Brauntsch** - [tomaszbrauntsch](https://github.com/tomaszbrauntsch)

 ## License
-This project is licensed under the CC0 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU General Public License - see the [LICENSE](LICENSE) file for details